vpaeder/lvglpp/README.md

-# A C++ wrapper for LVGL
+# lvglpp: a C++ wrapper for LVGL

 This package contains a rather bushy wrapper for LVGL.
 I originally needed to program a simple user interface, but I didn't want to write a GUI framework from scratch, and found LVGL rather nice.
 Only that it's written in C. So I started writing C++ classes for the part of the code I wanted to use, and then it got out of control.
-Now most of the library has some kind of wrapper class provided, although most of them haven't been tested yet (they compile).
+Now most of the library has some kind of wrapper class provided.
+I've tested nearly all examples on an ESP32 with a touch screen interface.

 This is a work in progress.
 I will likely improve things as I use it, which will take between one day and forever.
 I of course welcome any contribution.

 Note that I'm not part of the LVGL team.
-If you have requests related to LVGL itself, please rather ask them.
+If you have requests related to LVGL itself, please ask them.

 ## Structure

-I tried to mirror the directory structure of LVGL to some degree (with exceptions with *extra*, *hal* directories).
+I tried to mirror the directory structure of LVGL to some degree (with exceptions with *extra* and *hal* directories).
 A number of types that are defined in multiple files are compiled together as one (e.g. style, image, draw).
-I've put all the widgets (include extra ones) in the *widgets* directory.
+I've put all the widgets (including extra ones) in the *widgets* directory.

 My point was to provide functions that take a certain LVGL object type as first argument as a class method.
 For instance, all functions taking a `lv_obj_t*` as first argument end up as methods of the `Object` class.
 I tried to replace raw pointer args either with a C++ class instance passed by reference or a smart pointer.